Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

 - `now`, `progress`, the rich terminal header, and desktop footer render the canonical playback status projection.
-- A future mini-player, tray tooltip, or notification should subscribe to the same projection and select a minimal safe subset.
-It must not create another media cache or playback clock.
+- The Mini-player subscribes to the same validated projection as the main footer and selects a minimal safe subset.
+A future tray tooltip or notification must do the same rather than create another media cache or playback clock.
 - Discord and future external providers consume provider-specific projections derived from authoritative backend state.
 Provider failures never mutate or stop playback.